 When advances are the only option, requesters and transaction preparers are responsible for creating and clearing the advance and returning any unused funds.

-- Use a department Stanford Travel Card (TCard).
+- For travel expenses, use a department Stanford Travel Card (TCard).

 - Human Subject payment options include Non-Purchase Order (PO) Payments and Purchasing Cards (PCards).
 Refer to Topic Overview: Paying Human Subjects for more information.

 - If other payment methods are not an option, obtain and document pre-approval to attach to the Advance Request if required.

 - To review Advance categories available in Expense Requests, refer to Guidelines for Use of Advance Categories.